oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 Another important item in the header is the sort-id for the control.
 This specifies how the controls and their parameters are ordered in any aggregated list operation.
 If it is not specified for a control, the control's id is used for sorting.

+As with the other -generate tools, the `--force-overwrite` option will cause the destination markdown directory to be erased prior to generating the new markdown, so that any prior edits to the markdown will be erased.

 `catalog-assemble` is run with the command `catalog-assemble --markdown my_md --output my_new_catalog`.
 This will read the markdown for each control and create a new catalog based on any edits to the markdown.
 Note that you may optionally provide a `--name` option specifying an original json catalog into which the updated controls are inserted, and the resulting catalog can either replace the original one or output to a different json file.
 New controls may be added but existing controls may not be removed and new groups cannot be added when you are updating an existing catalog.
 The main benefit of updating an existing catalog is that the original metadata and other contents of the catalog json file will be retained.
 Note that you cannot create new controls that contain controls, but if an original json catalog contains controls with child controls, you can edit and update all of them as individual markdown files.
 You have the option to specify a new `--version` for the catalog, and an option to regenerate the uuid's in the catalog.
 Finally, you have the option to use the parameters in the markdown header to update the values in the control.
 Any parameters and their values present will be added to the control, and any not present will be removed.
 The parameters themselves are still present but their values are removed.

 In a typical `generate-edit-assemble` cycle, the cycle would start with an original json file containing source content and metadata and use that to generate an initial markdown directory of controls.
 After editing the controls they would be assembled into into a new json file with a different name.
 But once that new file exists, it can be used as the source for the next generation and the original source document is no longer needed or referred to.
 For the `catalog-` editing cycle it would go as: